-All these aspects, if not successfully addressed, can lead to a higher risk of financial and operational failure for any business.
+Any of these factors, if not addressed correctly, can increase the risk of financial and operational failure for any business.

 What is the average lifespan of a family business?

 According to familybusinesscenter.com, the average lifespan of a family business is a discouragingly short 24 years.
-This stands in stark contrast to non-family owned businesses which can stay afloat for multiple generations or even centuries.
+This contrasts sharply with non-family-owned firms, which can survive for numerous generations, if not centuries.

 Although there is no one-size-fits-all answer to why family businesses often do not last as long, studies point to common occurrences such as poor succession planning, difficulty navigating interpersonal relationships and capital constraints from limited resources as major contributors to the trend.